 Cosmetic loss or damage alters the physical appearance of the roof covering.
 It does not result in damage that allows water penetration or prevents the roof from performing its intended function.
 High winds may rip a few shingles off the roof, causing minimal damage.
-Chances are, your insurer will not approve this type of claim.
+Chances are that your insurer will not approve this type of claim.
 Furthermore, you probably want to avoid submitting a claim on such a small repair, as this could affect further claims or cause your rates to increase unnecessarily.

 Schedule a Free Roof Inspection in Florida

 Quality Roofing offers premier roofing services for homeowners in Florida.
 Call (850) 204-0443 or fill out this quick form on our contact page to schedule a free roof inspection